geekytime/vuex-router/readme.md

 The easiest way to configure `vuex-router` is with [WebPack](https://webpack.js.org/) and [babel-loader](https://github.com/babel/babel-loader).
 In most situations, babel-loader will find the `.babelrc` file in the `vuex-router` folder and use it to build `vuex-router`.

-If you have questions about a specific configuration scenario, feel free to open an issue, or submit a PR with an example, even if it's only partly working.
+If there are questions about a specific configuration scenario, feel free to open an issue, or submit a PR with an example, even if it's only partly working.

 A pre-transpiled version of `vuex-router` is included at `dist/vuex-router-min.js` in the npm package, but it has not been thoroughly tested.
-Please open an issue if you run into any problems using it.
+Please open an issue if there are any problems using it.

 ### Configuring the Vuex store